Kanmurio406/Kanmurio406/README.md

 - 👋 Hi, I’m @Kanmurio406.
 You can call me Kuan, 罐子.
-- 👀 I’m interested in web developing, and also game design with Unity.
+- 👀 I’m interested in web developing, currently studying with Alpha Camp.
 - 🌱 I’m currently learning javascript, html and css.
 Besides programming, I am studying master of Learning Sciences and Technology.
-- 💞️ I’m looking to collaborate on project about educational technology, learning games, etc.
+- 💞️ I’m looking to collaborate on project about educational technology, learning games, etc, but not limited to this kind.
 - 📫 My email is jenny2311@gmail.com.
 Welcome to contact me! :)

 <!---